Last updated on December 10th, 2020 at 10:59 am

 As the island is not big, a day or even half a day is enough to see everything.
 It is an inhabited island with several villages dotted around the southern side, along with most of the attractions.

 The coastline is mostly pebble and rocky beaches, but the area is good for snorkeling if you come prepared.
-If you are feeling adventurous, the highest mountain on the island in the north or opt to walk along the nicely paved path in the southern end.
+If you are feeling adventurous, the highest mountain on Grass Island in the north or opt to walk along the nicely paved path in the southern end.

 Here is a vlog if you prefer a video guide: